AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/platform-services/index.md

 # Platform Services

 The Platform Services are provided by the Adobe Experience Platform Mobile SDKs as part of the Mobile Core extension.
 These services provide shared functionality throughout the SDK that can be shared by extensions.
-For example, services provide shared functionality for networking, data queuing, caching, and more.
+For example, services provide shared functionality for networking, data queuing, and caching.
 For more information on services provided by the SDK please see documentation in our [iOS](https://github.com/adobe/aepsdk-core-ios/blob/main/Documentation/Services/README.md) and [Android](https://github.com/adobe/aepsdk-core-ios/tree/main/Documentation/Services) repositories.

 ## Accessing services